Grapevine Vintage Railroad: History and description

-The railroad operates passenger excursion trains using GVRR 2248, 4-6-0, (CLW 1896) steam locomotive and GVRR 2199 (EMD GP7) to pull its 1920s-era Victorian coaches.
-Since early 2016, GVRR 2248 has been out of service for overhaul.
+The railroad operates passenger excursion trains using GVRR 2199 (EMD GP7) to pull its 1920s-era Victorian coaches.
+Since early 2016, GVRR 2248 has been out of service for overhaul, with the new addition of ditch lights and LED head lights per a contract with the Durango and Silverton.
 Two additional diesel locomotives, GVRR 2014 and GVRR 2016 (EMD FL9) are also used.

-Passengers board at Grapevine's historic Main Street station and the train operates over a 21-mile (34 kilometer) route to the Fort Worth Stockyards on former trackage that was owned by the St. Louis Southwestern Railway (aka the "Cotton Belt").
+Passengers board at Grapevine's historic Main Street station and the train operates over a 21.99-mile (34 kilometer) route to the Fort Worth Stockyards on former trackage that was owned by the St. Louis Southwestern Railway (aka the "Cotton Belt").
 The main run starts in Grapevine and goes to the Fort Worth Stockyards.
 From its stop in the stockyards, the train then runs a separate excursion along the Trinity River to the 8th Ave Yard of the Fort Worth and Western Railroad, then returns to the stockyards.
 Upon return to the stockyards, the engine turns around via a turntable and runs around the train on a siding, then it departs back toward Grapevine.

-The route was formerly operated by the FWWR and was known as the Tarantula train.
-In 1999 and for a short period of time the FWWR contracted with Coe Rail, Inc. for operation of the Tarantula train.
+The route was formerly operated by the FRRW and was known as the Tarantula train.
+In 1999 and for a short period of time the FRRW contracted with Coe Rail, Inc. for operation of the Tarantula train.
 An accident with a freight train in 2000 caused the Fort Worth & Western to sever the relationship and took back control of passenger operations.
-Later that year the City of Grapevine expressed interest to FWWR owner William Davis in owning and operating the Tarantula train.
+Later that year, the City of Grapevine expressed interest to FWWR owner William Davis in owning and operating the Tarantula train.
 After receiving an offer, the purchase was complete around 2005.

-The city named their new operation the Grapevine Vintage Railroad (GVRR) with FRA reporting mark: GVRX.
+The city named their new operation the Grapevine Vintage Railroad (GVRR) with FRA reporting mark GVRX.
 Grapevine operated the train under trackage agreements with FWWR.
 When Trinity Metro began operating their TEXRail commuter line, GVRR made arrangements for trackage rights on their right-of-way to Haltom City.
-From that point on, GVRR uses FWWR trackage under the original agreement.
+From that point on, GVRR uses FRRW trackage under the original agreement.

 Special Excursions

-In addition to the normal Grapevine-Fort Worth and Trinity River runs, GVRR offers many events and special excursions throughout the year.
+In addition to the normal Grapevine-Fort Worth and Trinity River runs, GVRR is responsible for many events and special excursions throughout the year.